ziming/filament/packages/actions/docs/07-prebuilt-actions/09-export.md

 ### Customizing the storage disk

 By default, exported files will be uploaded to the storage disk defined in the [configuration file](../installation#publishing-configuration), which is `public` by default.
 You can set the `FILAMENT_FILESYSTEM_DISK` environment variable to change this.

+While using the `public` disk a good default for many parts of Filament, using it for exports would result in exported files being stored in a public location.
+As such, if the default filesystem disk is `public` and a `local` disk exists in your `config/filesystems.php`, Filament will use the `local` disk for exports instead.
+If you override the disk to be `public` for an `ExportAction` or inside an exporter class, Filament will use that.

-In production, you need to use a production-ready disk such as `s3` with a private access policy, to prevent unauthorized access to the exported files.
+In production, you should use a disk such as `s3` with a private access policy, to prevent unauthorized access to the exported files.

 If you want to use a different disk for a specific export, you can pass the disk name to the `disk()` method on the action: